MoX-creater/FinTech-Blockchain-Based-Secure-Voting-System/README.md

 npx hardhat node
 ```

-> ⚠️ **Keep this terminal open** — it runs the local Ethereum node.
+> **Important:** Keep this terminal open — it runs the local Ethereum node.
 You'll see a list of 20 test accounts with their private keys.

 ### 5. Deploy the Smart Contract